c2dc/wain2021/README.md

 ## Description of the notebooks
 > `Federated Learning.ipynb` - All data wrangling for the federated learning experiment reported on the paper.
 >
-> `Baseline.ipynb` - Baseline obtained as a naive scanning attack detection task centralizing all the data.
+> `Centralized.ipynb` - Evaluation of naive scanning attack detection learning task centralizing all the data.

 ---
 ## How to run